ned14/outcome/doc/src/content/reference/macros/co_try.md

 Hints are given to the compiler that the expression will be successful.
 If you expect failure, you should use {{% api "OUTCOME_CO_TRY_FAILURE_LIKELY(var, expr)" %}} instead.

+An internal temporary to hold the value of the expression is created, which generally invokes a copy/move.
+[If you wish to never copy/move, you can tell this macro to create the internal temporary as a reference instead.]({{% relref "/tutorial/essential/result/try_ref" %}})

 *Overridable*: Not overridable.

 *Definition*: See {{% api "OUTCOME_CO_TRYV(expr)" %}} for most of the mechanics.